phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/test.md

 to re-install the new version, either via USB cable or by re-scanning the QR code to download the new version.
 The Hydration tool, supported by PhoneGap Build, prevents you from having to do this.
-Hydration works works using a compiled application that serves as a wrapper for your PhoneGap app.
+Hydration works using a compiled application that serves as a wrapper for your PhoneGap app.
 When the wrapper detects a new version of the app on the PhoneGap Build site, it prompts you to install and run the new version: